The Ulster Project of Greater Milwaukee Family Mourns the Loss of One who had the Vision to bring this Incredible Experience to Life....

 Since 1979, The Ulster Project of Greater Milwaukee has been a collaborative effort between Northern Ireland and the United States to bring teens ages 14 to 16 together to promote trust, respect, tolerance and understanding among future leaders from different faith traditions.

-The Project, now heading into our 40th year, takes place from the end of June to the end of July.
+The Project, now in our 40th Decade, takes place from the end of June to the end of July.
 Twelve Catholic and Protestant teens and two counselors from Belfast are matched with twelve teens and 2 counselors here in the Milwaukee area for a month of activities.

 If this sounds like something that you or your family would enjoy, we’d love to talk with you.
 There are many ways for you to get involved, whether it is as a host family, committee member, donor, or a community supporter.